luckyaisystems/luckyaisystems.github.io/Operation_Capability.md

 It is not a motivational document or a life plan.
 It is a decision compass.

+This document should change rarely.
+It defines principles, not projects.

 Its purpose is to ensure that every major decision strengthens long‑term capability rather than chasing short‑term outcomes.

 ---